Carriage Roads#7 in Best Things To Do in Acadia National Park

 Recent travelers said a walk or bike ride here really allows visitors to appreciate the beauty of Acadia, and many highly recommended planning a fall visit just to see the spectacular foliage.
 Many also suggest booking a horse-drawn carriage ride along the trails for an unforgettable experience; be sure to reserve a spot early though, as they fill up quickly.
 If you want to avoid the crowds, reviewers suggest you get on the road early and try to visit on a weekday.

-You can enter the Carriage Roads at the Hulls Cove Visitors Center to the north of Mount Desert Island or by Park Headquarters by Eagle Lake.
-Keep in mind that bikes are prohibited on the privately owned Carriage Roads and all visitors should yield to horses as they're easy to spook.
+You can enter the Carriage Roads at the Hulls Cove Visitor Center to the north of Mount Desert Island or by Park Headquarters by Eagle Lake.
+The Island Explorer shuttle also provides access; Route Nos.
+5 and 6 stop here.
+You can also hop on the Carriage Roads via several hiking trails (the park's more than 150 miles of trails often connect with or cross the roads), including Precipice Trail.
+Keep in mind that bikes are prohibited on the privately-owned portions of the Carriage Roads, and all visitors should yield to horses as they're easy to spook.